 The Chutzpah!
 Festival

-Pronounced with a silent “C” and featuring theatre, music and dance, the Chutzpah Festival, in recent years, has taken place between mid-February and mid-March.
+Pronounced with a silent “C” and featuring theatre, music and dance, the Chutzpah Festival used to take place between mid-February and mid-March.
 As of 2019, however, its dates have shifted from its usual spring season to the fall.

-In 2023 the festival runs for three weeks from Thursday, November 2nd, until Thursday, November 23rd.
+In 2023 the festival ran for three weeks from Thursday, November 2nd, until Thursday, November 23rd.

 Chutzpah Festival Location